tigrawap/slit/README.md

 Slit supports opening a single file (for now), or reading input from stdin.
-Slit is **not** readline-compatible; it runs in terminal mode, which means your terminal doesn't get clogged by all the logs you are reading.
-This also means you shouldn't try to pipe its output into other commands, as you might have done with `less`.
+Slit is runs in terminal mode, writing directly to the screen, without cluttering the terminal buffer by all the logs you are reading.

 ### Live demo
 ![Live demo](https://habrastorage.org/files/a64/704/82b/a6470482b6b04f548998b57df088ebb6.gif)